 With angelfish, butterflyfish, and octopus all native to the waters of the Seychelles, it’s well worth diving in and exploring.

-Accommodating the larger superyachts which have recently been drawn to the region, the Seychelles has a number of marinas and harbors which make visiting all the more easy for those arriving on the water.
+Accommodating the larger superyachts which have recently been drawn to the region, the Seychelles has a number of marinas and harbors which make visiting all the easier for those arriving on the water.

 The largest of the marinas, Eden Island, is linked to the main island of Mahe by a short bridge.
 Capable of berthing yachts up to 115m in length, the marina provides convenient access and outstanding facilities to its visitors.